YingLi-pku/WtCoxG/README.md

   If the study cohort includes related samples, the sparse GRM file is needed, which must contain three columns: the first column as "ID1", the second column as "ID2", and the last column as "Value" (i.e., two times of kinship coefficient between ID1 and ID2).

 ### 2) Fitting weighted null model and Testing for batch effect
-First we use the function QCforBatchEffect to fit a weighted null Cox PH  model and test for the batch effect between internal and external data.
+First we use the function TestforBatchEffect to fit a weighted null Cox PH  model and test for the batch effect between internal and external data.
 ```
 #step0&1: fit a null model and estimate parameters according to batch effect p values

 RefPrevalence = 0.1                                                                                  # population-level disease prevalence
-obj.WtCoxG = QCforBatchEffect(GenoFile = "simuBGEN1.bgen",                                           # path to the BGEN file
+obj.WtCoxG = TestforBatchEffect(GenoFile = "simuBGEN1.bgen",                                           # path to the BGEN file
                              GenoFileIndex = c("simuBGEN1.bgen.bgi",
                                                 "simuBGEN1.sample"),                                 # additional index file(s) corresponding to GenoFile
                              OutputFile = "qcBGEN1.txt",                                             # path to the output file